tbreuss/mithril-by-examples/examples/component-class-add-item.md

 ---
 title: Component Class Add Item
-desc: "This is not recommended, but if you have to: Class based example for state management."
+abstract: "This is not recommended, but if you have to: Class based example for state management."
 date: 2020-09-24
 tags: [component, class, state, m.mount]
 level: beginner